Taxation of Savings Interest and Dividends in France

 Option for Income Tax Scale Rates

-As previously incurred with savings and investment income, there will be a deduction at source (prélèvement fiscal) made by your bank or financial institution.
-The previous income tax deduction at source rates of 24% for interest and 21% for dividends has now been reduced to 12.8%, plus 17.2% social charges.
+As previously incurred with savings and investment income, a deduction at source (prélèvement fiscal) is made by your bank or financial institution.

 If your net taxable income is no greater than €25,000 (€50,000 for dividends) for a single person or €50,000 (€75,000 for dividends) for a couple you can request exemption from the 12.8% income tax element of the prélèvement fiscal.
 You need to do so before 30th Nov of the year preceding payment of the dividend/interest.
-So a request for income due in 2019 needs to be made by 30th Nov 2018.
-The request will be assessed on your 2017 income, as notified on your 2018 tax notice.
+So a request for income due in 2020 needed to be made by 30th Nov 2019.
+The request will be assessed on your 2018 income, as notified on your 2019 tax notice.

 You also obtain the allowance for duration of ownership on the sale of shares purchased before 2018.